mmstick/parallel/README.md

 - **-q**, **--quote**: Retains backslashes that are supplied as the command input.
 - **-s**, **--silent**, **--quiet**: Disables printing the standard output of running processes.
 - **--shellquote**: Expands upon quote mode by escaping a wide variety of special characters.
+- **--timeout**: If a command runs for longer than a specified number of seconds, it will be killed with a SIGKILL.
 - **-v**, **--verbose**: Prints information about running processes.
 - **--version**: Prints the current version of the application and it's dependencies.